RefSeq in MiGA

 to get all prokaryotic genomes.

-It is strongly recommended to use an NCBI API Key to increase the number of allowed requests.
+It is strongly recommended to use an to increase the number of allowed requests.
 Once you obtain one, you can pass it as an argument:

 Or you can set it globally as an environmental variable before running miga